 - Speak about goals often.
 At every meeting with your staff, reiterate your action plans.
 Look out for people who can be advocates of your goals.
 They can not only make change less jolting for the rest of the team, but they can also identify leadership potential which you can tap down the road.
 It’s also important to celebrate small wins such as the successful onboarding to digital platforms or virtual communications with clients.

-There’s a global health crisis going on, and your staff is definitely experiencing its ill-effects, perhaps caring for a sick loved one or dealing with a spouse’s job loss.
+There are challenging economic times ahead, and your staff is likely wondering what will happen.
 For this reason, show sincere concern to your employees, as you go through a major transition as a company.
 Explore different leadership styles in organizational behavior to respond to the needs of your team.

 The administrative leadership style may be of help to some, as they’re able to keep track of their daily tasks.
 Others may benefit from an autocratic style that they need not to think through decisions and only follow whatever’s asked of them.
-The importance of effective and empathetic leadership can’t be overemphasized in a time of crisis.
+In any case, the importance of effective and empathetic leadership can’t be overemphasized in a time of crisis.

-It’s a real struggle to adapt to the digital age, especially when you’re in the middle of a global health crisis.
+Leading through change can be a real struggle, especially when you’re dealing with an uncertain economy.
 Yet, it’s the only way to go, the key to keeping your business afloat.
 Embrace the change.
 Be the C-H-A-N-G-E.